staking-foundation/docs/docs/06-dvt.md

 The benefit of Diva's DVT becomes clear here.

-Consider a set of nodes with 5% downtime each.
-Absolutely terrible performance.
+Consider a set of nodes with 5% downtime each – which would be unacceptabe by today's standards.

 However, when incorporated into a Diva committee, the resulting downtime would be *less than 0.01%*!
 This is a huge improvement compared to the typical single-node operator, showcasing the resilience and reliability of the DVT system.